basarevych/arpen/README.md

 # Arpen

 Arpen is a Node.js micro-framework with class autoloading and dependency injection.
-It is purpose is to aid in creation of non-Express.js applications.
+Its purpose is to aid in creation of non-Express.js applications.

 ## Dependency injection